 Starting from mid-March, Sam and I have decided to change our lives completely.
-We’re jumping on the bandwagon and working towards ‘lifestyle careers’ where we plan to work less and live more.
+We’re working towards ‘lifestyle careers’ where we plan to work less and live more and we’ll both be working with a 4-day weekend.

 Just excuse me while I go and do a happy dance in the corner for a few minutes!!
 I can’t even type those words without smiling.